Law Offices of Michael E. Cindrich, APC 225 Broadway, Suite 2100 San Diego, CA 92101

 Criminal Prosecutions of Narcotics in San Diego, CA – Visit the website of the District Attorney’s Office in San Diego County.
 Learn more about how prosecutors in the Narcotics Unit prosecutes drug including simple possession, possession with intent to sell, delivery of drugs, cultivation or manufacturing, and traffic crimes.
 From low-level drug dealing to higher-level drug traffic crimes, the narcotics unit is equipped to handles all stages of the case.
 Drug crimes commonly involve methamphetamine, cocaine, and heroin.
 These cases often involve the testimony of undercover officers and confidential informants.

-Hire an Attorney for Drug Crimes in San Diego County
+Hire a Defense Attorney for Drug Crimes in San Diego County

 Attorney Michael Cindrich has decades of experience in criminal court.
 He has protected clients accused of every manner of crime, and is ready to build your case against drug crimes.
-The Law Offices of Michael E. Cindrich serve San Diego County, including the cities of Chula Vista, Oceanside, Escondido, Carlsbad, and El Cajo, including San Diego proper.
+Law Offices of Michael E. Cindrich, APC serve San Diego County, including the cities of Chula Vista, Oceanside, Escondido, Carlsbad, and El Cajo, including San Diego proper.